supermax-33/superfile-backend/ENDPOINTS.md

 **Error states**
 - `400 Bad Request` if no `fileIds` are supplied.
+- `403 Forbidden` if the caller lacks the `MANAGER` role for any referenced space.

 ### `POST /api/v1/files/download`
 Generates short-lived download URLs for multiple files.